 Host community events

-Your launch event kicks off the whole campaign, bringing community members together and getting people excited about physical activity.
-It’s also a great opportunity to network and meet new potential partners!
+Events are a great way to bring community members together and get people excited about physical activity.
+They're also an opportunity to network and meet new potential partners!

-But the launch event is only the beginning.
-Aim to hold at least 3 more community events in the months after your launch.
-If you don’t have the capacity to host additional standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.
+If you're running a campaign, aim to hold at least 3 community events in the months after your launch event.
+If you don’t have the capacity to host standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.

 Before all events, make sure to get the word out!
 Post on social media and reach out through all available channels — like local newspapers, TV and radio stations, and listservs — to make sure people know about your upcoming event and how they can get involved.
 You could also consider developing a calendar to highlight all the local events and activities you'll participate in and then share the calendar online through social media, in a newsletter, or on your website.